-- Menlo applications and program information will be distributed to local transitional living facilities, drop in centers, DMH service providers, DMH and Department of Children and Family Services (DCFS) co-located offices, and emergency shelters serving TAY and families with children.
+- Menlo applications and program information will be distributed to local transitional living facilities, drop in centers, DMH service providers, and emergency shelters serving TAY.
 All qualified persons who respond during this period are to have an equal opportunity to be selected for occupancy. - Applications shall be accepted by mail or in person at a designated pick up and drop off location during the hours of 9am to 5pm or as otherwise designated at lease-up.
-LTSC CDC and KYCC staff will be available to work with applicants and SFPRs to complete applications. - At the end of the application period, LTSC CDC shall establish relative priority among those who respond during the period on a first come first served basis as of the date and time of the submission of the compete application. - Once an applicant's priority has been established through these procedures, the process outlined below shall be followed. - Eligible applicants (and their SFPRs when appropriate) will be provided with third-party verification forms for income and TAY and families with children eligibility, if necessary, to be filled out by their income source and the proper social service provider. - Potential tenants for MHSA-funded units will undergo a three-part screening process: the prospective tenant will be evaluated by LTSC CDC's property management division to determine if s/he meets the income eligibility requirements; and the MHSA tenant certification process will be initiated to determine MHSA eligibility.
+Levine and KYCC staff will be available to work with applicants and SFPRs to complete applications. - At the end of the application period, Levine shall establish relative priority among those who respond during the period on a first come first served basis as of the date and time of the submission of the compete application. - Once an applicant's priority has been established through these procedures, the process outlined below shall be followed. - Eligible applicants (and their SFPRs when appropriate) will be provided with third-party verification forms for income and TAY eligibility to be filled out by their income source and the proper social service provider. - Potential tenants for MHSA-funded units will undergo a three-part screening process: the prospective tenant will be evaluated by Levine's property management division to determine if s/he meets the income eligibility requirements; and the MHSA tenant certification process will be initiated to determine MHSA eligibility.
 SFPRs will be included in the evaluation process as appropriate.
-LTSC CDC will also run a standard credit and eviction check.
-In collaboration with KYCC, LTSC CDC will determine whether or not the tenant is able to live independently, as outlined in the Internal Screening Process below, and whether or not s/he is prepared to abide by the terms of the lease at Menlo Family Housing.
-While all parties will respect and seek input from each other, in the case of disagreement over tenant selection, LTSC CDC will make the final determination, after extending reasonable accommodation of tenants' previous history.
+Levine will also run a standard credit and eviction check.
+In collaboration with KYCC, Levine will determine whether or not the tenant is able to live independently, as outlined in the Internal Screening Process below, and whether or not s/he is prepared to abide by the terms of the lease at Menlo Family Housing.
+While all parties will respect and seek input from each other, in the case of disagreement over tenant selection, Levine will make the final determination, after extending reasonable accommodation of tenants' previous history. - During rent-up, orientation meetings will be held with applicants who have or will provide third-party verification of income and MHSA eligibility.
+Whenever necessary, the management agents will assist applicants who have limited fluency in English with KYCC staff, DMH service agency staff, or by referring that person to a social service agency which might be able to fulfill their translation needs.

-- During rent-up, orientation meetings will be held with applicants who have or will provide third-party verification of income and MHSA eligibility.
-Whenever necessary, the management agents will assist applicants who have limited fluency in English with KYCC staff, DMH service agency staff, or by referring that person to a social service agency which might be able to fulfill their translation needs. - Upon third-party verification of income and MHSA eligibility, the applicant shall either be offered residency or their name shall be added to the waiting list in the order of their application time-date submittal number.
-All requests for reasonable accommodation will be met to the extent possible to applicants offered residency.
-LTSC CDC shall notify DMH of the outcome of the application process. - For those MHSA-eligible applicants not selected for occupancy, KYCC shall arrange for a meeting with LTSC CDC, the applicant and their SFPR, if applicable, to provide written notification stating the reasons for their ineligibility and discuss the decision with the applicant in person.
-An appeals process as outlined in the Eligibility Criteria below shall be available to the applicant. - Those applicants that do not qualify for an MHSA-funded unit, but are incomequalified will be eligible for tenancy in a non-MHSA funded unit. - A grievance committee will consist of staff representatives from LTSC CDC and will also include KYCC staff members.
+- Upon third-party verification of income and MHSA eligibility, the applicant shall either be offered residency or their name shall be added to the waiting list in the order of their application time-date submittal number.
+Levine shall notify DMH of the outcome of the application process. - For those MHSA-eligible applicants not selected for occupancy, KYCC shall arrange for a meeting with Levine, the TAY applicant and their SFPR, if applicable, to provide written notification stating the reasons for their ineligibility and discuss the decision with the applicant in person.
+An appeals process as outlined in the Eligibility Criteria below shall be available to the applicant. - Those applicants that do not qualify for an MHSA-funded unit, but are incomequalified will be eligible for tenancy in a non-MHSA funded unit. - A grievance committee will consist of staff representatives from Levine and will also include KYCC and LTSC CDC staff members.
 If the decision is reversed, the applicant will be returned to the approved applicant pool to be considered for future vacancies.